twitter/finagle/README.md

       val result = client(request)()
     }

 To avoid placing these operations in the event loop, Finagle provides Futures.
-A blocking or long-running operation expressed as a Future allows Finagle to process other events as it waits for the operation to complete, and allows you to structure your code similar to how you would if the operations were happening sequentially and without interruption.
-See the section "Using Futures" below to learn how to use Futures and FuturePools to avoid remove blocking or long-running operations from the Finagle event dispatch loop.
+A blocking or long-running operation expressed as a Future allows Finagle to process other events as it waits for the operation to complete, and allows you to structure your code similarly to how you would if the operations were happening sequentially and without interruption.
+See the section "Using Futures" below to learn how to use Futures and FuturePools to avoid executing blocking or long-running operations in the Finagle event dispatch loop.

 Footnote: Strictly speaking, synchronization in the event loop is fine as long as contention and wait time are going to be low.
 But you should be sure you know what you're doing.